jenniferma0721/climate-change/docs/index.md

 This is my list
 * this is the first item
 * this is the second item
-- guides.github.com/features/mastering-markdown/ for Markdown commands
+- [Link for Markdown commands!] (guides.github.com/features/mastering-markdown/)

 ![A very good red panda looking into the camera](https://cdn.cnn.com/cnnnext/dam/assets/200227103054-red-panda-stock-exlarge-169.jpg)